Zel143/fitness_app/USE OF AI DISCLOSURE.md

 - Learning best practices
 - Implementing security features
 - Improving code quality
+- Solving technical challenges (database migration, UI styling, data persistence)

-However, the core intellectual work—understanding requirements, designing architecture, solving problems, and ensuring quality—was performed by human developers.
+However, the core intellectual work—understanding requirements, designing architecture, solving problems, ensuring quality, and making all design decisions—was performed by human developers.

+**Major Human Contributions:**
+- ✅ Database migration strategy and execution
+- ✅ Data persistence architecture design
+- ✅ Bug discovery and debugging process
+- ✅ Dashboard UI/UX design decisions
+- ✅ Testing and validation
+- ✅ Code integration and refactoring
+- ✅ Documentation compilation and organization

 **We stand by this disclosure and welcome any questions about our use of AI in this project.**